Overview of the Examples

 Following or Changing the Flightpath to the Selected Landing Area

-- The initial selection of landing area can result in selecting a site that is too far away to glide to or that has unseen hazards; quickly identify and choose a suitable landing area and alternate landing sites for flexibility.
+- The initial selection of a landing area can result in selecting a site that is too far away to glide to or that has unseen hazards; quickly identify and choose a suitable landing area and alternate landing sites for flexibility.

 Startle Response to Systems and Equipment Malfunctions